reachjainrahul/testrepo/docs/getting-started.md

 With the VMs imported into the cluster, we can now configure their security policies by setting and applying [Antrea NetworkPolicies (ANP)](https://github.com/antrea-io/antrea/blob/main/docs/antrea-network-policy.md) on them.
-The policy will be realized with cloud native security groups and security rules.
-Please refer to [NetworkPolicy documentation](networkpolicy.md) for more information on how ANPs are used, translated, and applied.
+The policy will be realized with cloud network security groups and rules.
+Please refer to [NetworkPolicy](networkpolicy.md) documentation for more information on how ANPs are used, translated, and applied.

-Cloud VM CRs may be selected in `externalEntitySelectors` under `To`, `From` and `AppliedTo` fields of the Antrea `NetworkPolicy`.
+Cloud VirtualMachine CRs may be selected in `externalEntitySelectors` under `To`, `From` and  `AppliedTo` fields of Antrea `NetworkPolicy`.

 The below sample ANP allows ssh traffic to all VMs.